radius-project/docs/docs/content/getting-started/quickstarts/quickstart-recipe/index.md

 This application is a simple to-do list which stores and visualized to-do items.
 It consists of a frontend [container]({{< ref container >}}) and a backend [Redis Link]({{< ref links >}}):

 <img src="recipe-quickstart-diagram.png" alt="Screenshot of the todoapp with Kubernetes, Azure and AWS Redis Cache options" style="width:1000px" >
+> **Note**: An AWS walkthrough will be added to Step 3 in the future however Recipes do support AWS resources.

 ## Step 1: Initialize a Radius environment